MooersLab/writingLogTemplate/README.md

 Then this function sorts the remaining lines in alphabetical order.
 To select the list by creating a region, move the cursor to the first line, enter `Control-space` (or `C-space` in Emacs shorthand), and use the down arrow to select the list.
 Enter `Control-c s` (i.e., C-c s) to apply the function to the list.
-This function is very useful for updating keywords and other lists in the writing log.
+This function is useful for updating keywords and other lists in the writing log.

 ## Usage on Overleaf